Here at Riderwood there are lots of way to recycle!

 - Plastic containers and metal cans

-- Plastic bags and other plastic film (TREX Collection for another bench)
+- Plastic bags and other plastic film

 - Scrap metal (tools, utensils, pots & pans, small kitchen appliances, lamps, vacuum cleaners)